Visualieyes/ADT/List/README.md

 Project 1: List ADT

 Follow the project instructions below carefully, and submit your code as described here:

 Hand-in 1 C source files:

 intlist.c
-Your solution will be tested by another program, so please ensure you:

-upload each C source files separately (don't zip and submit your project folder) name each C source file correctly - exactly as above, all lower-case When your submission is ready, be sure you press the "Submit Assignment" button and agree to the Submission Statement.
+Your solution will be tested by another program, so please ensure you: upload each C source files separately (don't zip and submit your project folder) name each C source file correctly - exactly as above, all lower-case

 Grading Criteria: